everycheck/apacheLogToSQLite/readme.md

  - `-sqlite` :  to change path of sqlite database
  - `-log` :  to change path of apache access log file
  - `-clearDb` :  if db already exist we clear it
+ - `-batchSize` :  how many line would you like to inster per query (1 is very slow) default 1000

 ```bash
 ./app -log /var/log/apache2/access.log